WOW 2017 is confirmed for June 22-25. Registration is open. Click here to get the form.

 Just down the road, the town of Waupaca has all the conveniences and amenities you might need, and hotels are nearby if you do not wish to camp.
 Although it’s only approximately 5 miles away, light pollution from Waupaca has very little impact on Hartman Creek State Park.

-Public registration for WOW 2014 is $20 per adult and $4 per child.
-This fee includes your WOW registration and camping fee.
+NEWSTAR registration fee includes your WOW registration and camping fee.
 Registration is limited to 150 attendees.
-Registration ends May 25th, 2013.
-Pre-Registration fees are non-refundable after May 24tht, 2014.

-You must purchase a state park sticker or daily pass to enter the park (Resident/non-resident, $25/$35 annual sticker, $7/$10 daily pass).
+You must purchase a Wisconsin state park sticker or daily pass to enter the park (Resident/non-resident, $28/$38 annual sticker, $8/$11 daily pass).